robustmq/robustmq/README.md

   Storage adapter layer component, its role to a variety of protocols MQ Topic/Queue/Partition unified abstract Shard.
 It is also responsible for the adaptation of different storage components, such as local file storage, remote HDFS, object storage, self-developed storage components, and so on.
 Thus, Shard data can be persistently stored to different storage engines.

 - Standalone storage engine
   refers to a standalone storage engine, such as cloud object storage (e.g. AWS S3), HDFS Cluster, Data Lake Cluster (iceberg, hudi, etc.).
-The RobustMQ is similar to the RobustMQ Journal Server, Apache Bookeeper's distributed, segmented storage service.
+The RobustMQ is similar to the RobustMQ Journal Server, Apache BookKeeper's distributed, segmented storage service.
 It is responsible for reliable storage of high-performance message data, and has the ability of rapid horizontal and horizontal expansion without perception.

 ## Planning
 RobustMQ has long wanted to support multi-protocol and have a full Serverless architecture.
 At the same time, we hope to keep the architecture simple while adapting to different deployment scenarios and deployment requirements.
 To achieve lower deployment, operation and maintenance, and use costs.
 So there are several stages in the development perspective: